Pravesh2201/serverless-genai-story-engine-project/IMPLEMENTATION_GUIDE.md

-# Implementation Guide — Serverless AI Story Generation System
+# Implementation Guide — Serverless-GenAI-Story-System

 This guide walks through every step to recreate this project from scratch in your own AWS account.